 Literacy activities are fun and memorable, but the idea can be intimidating for those unaccustomed to hands-on learning strategies.

-Flashcards and spaced repetition software can be effective, but rote-learning alone is not enough.
+Flashcards and spaced repetition software can be effective memorization tools, but rote-learning alone is not enough.
 From Hacking Chinese:

 On the other hand, context can become a crutch if Chinese characters are reviewed only in the same setting (eg, reading the same few books).
 Instead, learners need to see Chinese characters in various books and contexts.